-We depend on the expertise of our senior management and research personnel, including our chief executive officer, Ofir Paz, and president, Asher Holzer, each of whom would be difficult to replace.
+We depend on the expertise of our senior management and research personnel, which would be difficult to replace.
 The loss of the services of any of our senior management could compromise our ability to achieve our objectives.
 Furthermore, recruiting and retaining qualified personnel will be crucial to future success.
 There can be no assurance that we will be able to attract and retain necessary personnel on acceptable terms given the competition among medical device, biotechnology, pharmaceutical and healthcare companies, universities and non-profit research institutions for experienced management, scientists, researchers, and sales and marketing and manufacturing personnel.
 If we are unable to attract, retain and motivate our key personnel, our operations may be jeopardized and our results of operations may be materially and adversely affected.